ExtremeFiretop/MerlinAutoUpdate-Router/CONTRIBUTING.md

 This document provides a set of guidelines for contributing to MerlinAU, which is hosted on GitHub here: [MerlinAU](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router).

-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Most contribution workflow guidance in this document is advisory.
+However, the licensing, intellectual property, and Contributor Certification provisions describe terms applicable to contributions submitted to the MerlinAU project.
+Use your best judgment regarding the contribution guidelines, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct